 Each semester the Department of English welcomes over two hundred visiting students, mainly from the United States and Europe.
 The following guidelines explain some of the special procedures and conditions which apply to Visiting Students.

 - The Academic Co-ordinator for visiting students for 2019-20 is Ms Kirry O'Brien, Room 101, Riverside Terrapin, Distillery Road, NUI Galway

 - The Administrative Co-ordinator for visiting student matters is Ms Irene O'Malley and her office hours are posted on her door: Room 511, 3rd Floor, Tower 1.

 - Courses may be selected from both Second Year and Third Year programmes offered by the Department, subject to course availability.
 Visiting students will find the selection of courses in our discipline listed in the Visiting Student Handbook.
 Please note that it is not safe to select courses from the discipline website, which displays courses from various programmes.

-- All English modules available to visiting students for 2018-19 are available in the Visiting Student Course Outline. *An outline of modules only will be available next Tuesday, 20th August*.
-(Please note: If you wish to take a seminar, Seminar Registration forms are at the back of the VS course outline or are available at the Discipline of English, Room 511, 3rd Floor, Tower 1 from Monday, 14th January)
+- All English modules available to visiting students for 2019-20 are available in the Visiting Student Course Outline. *An outline of modules only will be available next Tuesday, 20th August*.
+(Please note: If you wish to take a seminar, Seminar Registration forms are at the back of the VS course outline.
+The course outline will be distributed at the Academic Advisory Session on Friday, 6th September)

 - If selecting courses from both Second and Third Year, please ensure that classes are not scheduled to take place at the same time.